Andrei-Constantin-Programmer/TDD_In_Practice/README.md

 - `--repository --repo REPOSITORY (optional)`: URL for repository to analyse.
 By default, analyse all repos under `resources/repositories`.

     **Note**: The `'--language'` argument must also be provided if `'--repository'` is provided.

+- `--batch_size BATCH_SIZE (optional)`: Batch size for asynchronous repository retrieval using PyDriller.
+Defaults to 8.

 - `--verbose (optional)`: Enable verbose output for debugging or detailed logs.